 Part of this process is to determine both the protein sequence and the DNA sequence of the enzyme.
 Once this is determined, they can clone the gene for the enzyme and investigate its use in therapies or vaccines to treat inflammatory diseases like asthma and other allergies.
 However, this is very expensive, and Graham says it might be cheaper and easier to find a drug that will do this.
 They can use the hookworm enzyme to screen for other chemicals that will do the same job.
 Graham says many chemicals will do this – they just need to identify them.

 … and a vaccine for hookworm

 Graham is passionate about helping other people.
 He is researching the hookworm to find a cure for allergic diseases for the people in New Zealand, but he also recognises that the people in developing countries with hookworm are suffering and dying.
 He says we benefit from our asthma research but we should not be just takers.
 He stresses that the scientific community is a global partnership and they should all work together to help people who haven’t got the money to help themselves.
 Graham says here in New Zealand we have the tools available to make a vaccine against hookworm.
-He has recently obtained a grant from the government to work on a vaccine that will stop people in other countries from getting hookworm.
+In 2010 he obtained a grant from the government to work on a vaccine that will stop people in other countries from getting hookworm.

 Nature of science

 Sometimes organisms scientists are studying are difficult or impossible to obtain.
 In this case, they use something else that will work in the same way to give the same results.
 In this study, the scientists at Malaghan use a New Zealand mouse version of hookworm.
 It responds in the same way as the human hookworm so can be used in the study.

 The scientific community is a global partnership – scientists like to use their research to help people globally.